christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The resulting plots show activations of ToM subcircuits—sets of attention heads—lighting up at key sequence positions during ToM passages.
 These subcircuits operate as a cohesive functional unit during the task.
 Components and their activations are relative to each other at different points in the sequence.
 High activation values indicate components that are more activated against components that are more or less dormant.

+Because of spectral clustering its possible to see which components have groups of heads that activate together across different contexts.
+Essentially this allows us to see how information flows through the network as its making its predictions.
+For example, within scene representation, certain heads may consistently activate with heads in copy suppression, particularly when managing changes in the scene and beliefs about the scene.
+By calculating these affinities, its possible to see which specific heads within each component interact most frequently, giving insight into sub-patterns within the larger components.

 <br>

 <p align="center">